Worcester – The Faithful City

 As of August 1651, Worcester was garrisoned by a 500 strong Parliamentary garrison who, as a matter of strategy, offered minimal resistance to the Royalist army, thereby avoiding a siege which they felt would run counter to their interests.
-The Royalists entered the city on 23 August 1651 immediately and started re-fortifying the city including building a substantial earthwork bastion, Fort Royal, to command the high ground overlooking Sidbury Gate.
+The Royalists entered the city on 23 August 1651 immediately and started re-fortifying the city, including fortifying a substantial earthwork bastion, Fort Royal, to command the high ground overlooking Sidbury Gate.
 Their HQ was the Commandery, near overlooked by Fort Royal itself.
 This building still exists and is now a museum to the Civil War.
 Its name predates the battle, going back to its earlier life as a Monastery hospital.

 Within five days of the Royalists securing Worcester, Parliamentary forces converged on the city.
 By 28 August 1651 the eastern approaches had been blockaded, but an all-out attack was delayed until Parliamentary troops were in a position to secure the Western side – Cromwell did not want the Royalists simply retreating into Wales.
 By 3 September 1651 he was ready to begin his assault and the Battle of Worcester commenced.

 This map gives an overview of the action, the city walls are the purple lines enclosing the shaded area.
 Cromwell had forces to the South-West of the city and at Red Hill to the East.
-The Royalist had troops close to the city, just over the River Severn in the area know as St John’s and also Fort Royal, a small hill just outside the city walls to the East (blue star, circled below) and close to The Commandery.
+The Royalist had troops close to the city, just over the River Severn in the area known as St John’s and also Fort Royal, just outside the city walls to the East (blue star, circled below) and close to The Commandery.
 Charles himself was positioned in the tower of Worcester Cathedral, close to the River Severn.